Sharky's Machine

 Sharky's Machine is a 1981 American neo-noir action thriller film directed by Burt Reynolds, who stars in the title role.
-It is an adaptation of William Diehl's first novel Sharky's Machine (1978) with a screenplay by Gerald Di Pego.
+It is the film adaptation of William Diehl's 1978 novel of the same name, with a screenplay by Gerald Di Pego.
 It also stars Vittorio Gassman, Brian Keith, Charles Durning, Earl Holliman, Bernie Casey, Henry Silva, Darryl Hickman, Richard Libertini, Rachel Ward and Joseph Mascolo.

 The film was released by Warner Bros. on December 18, 1981, and received mostly positive reviews from critics.
 Ward was nominated for a Golden Globe Award for New Star of the Year – Actress.

 Plot

 Tom Sharky, a narcotics sergeant for the Atlanta Police Department, is working on a transaction with drug dealer Highball.
-Another member of the force, Smiley, shows up unexpectedly during the sting, causing the drug dealer to run and Sharky to give chase, ultimately shooting the suspect on a MARTA bus, but only after the wounding of the bus driver and a passenger.
+Smiley, another member of the force, shows up unexpectedly during the sting, causing the drug dealer to run and Sharky to give chase, ultimately shooting the suspect on a MARTA bus, after wounding of the bus driver and a passenger.
 In the aftermath, Sharky is demoted to the vice squad, which is considered the least desirable assignment in the police department.

 In the depths of the vice-squad division, led by Friscoe, the arrest of small-time hooker Mabel results in the accidental discovery of a high-class prostitution ring that includes a beautiful escort named Dominoe, who charges $1,000 a night.
-Sharky and his new partners begin a surveillance of her apartment and discover that Dominoe is having a relationship with Donald Hotchkins, a candidate running for governor of Georgia.
+Sharky and his new partners begin a surveillance of her apartment and discover that Dominoe is having a relationship with Donald Hotchkins, a candidate running for the position of the governor of Georgia.

 With a team of downtrodden fellow investigators that includes veteran Papa, Arch, and surveillance man Nosh, referred to by Friscoe sarcastically as Sharky's "machine", he sets out to find where the trail leads.
 During one stakeout Dominoe is seen having a romantic rendezvous with Hotchkins, who promises her a house to live in after he gets elected.
 During one of the other stakeouts, a mysterious crime kingpin known as Victor comes to the apartment.
 He has been controlling her life since she was a young girl, but now with lasting happiness in her future, she wants out.
 Victor seemingly agrees, but forces her to have sex with him one last time.

 Sharky watches the affair from the rented apartment and is disgusted with what he sees, as he has privately been developing feelings for her while viewing her and listening to the bugged conversations.
 He begins to dream of a fantasy relationship with her.
 The next day, Sharky witnesses Dominoe being killed by a shotgun blast through her front door, disfiguring her face beyond recognition.
-The assassin, known as Billy Score, is a drug addict hired by Victor to kill Dominoe.
+The assassin, known as Billy Score, is a drug addict and the younger brother of Victor.
 He answers to Victor, as does Hotchkins, who himself is a powerless political stooge under Victor's rule.